+From: Stephen Muchovej

-From: Sent: To: Subject: Stephen Muchovej Thursday, January 23, 2020 10:20 AM Ashley Helms Environmental Assessment/Initial study comments
+Sent: Thursday, January 23, 2020 10:20 AM

+To: Ashley Helms

+Subject: Environmental Assessment/Initial study comments

-Follow Up Flag: Follow up
+Follow Up Flag: Follow up Flag Status: Follow up

-Flag Status: Completed

 Hi Ms. Helms--

 Thank you for your presentation yesterday.
 My comment is with regards to the noise analysis that will take place in the environmental process.
 It would be useful if we had something to compare the resulting noise contour maps that will be generated from the study to something the public would comprehend.
 As such, I kindly request that when these maps are produced, that there be an accompanying map that depicts the noise levels around city hall when the noon alarm goes off.
 This would give the public a way to compare the maps to something familiar to them.